dmacvicar/ruby-rpm-ffi/README.md

 # Status, Compatibility and Differences with ruby-rpm

-* Tested rpm 4.9 only
+* Only rpm 4.11.x or later will be supported
 * You can use symbols: instead of RPM::TAG_DESCRIPTION you can use just :description. 'rpm/compat' is by default loaded and provides compatibility with the RPM::TAG_* style constants